canagaoglu/FluidLightbox/README.md

 FluidLightbox
 =============
 This project was done to resolve a proposed challenge.
+Please use Mozilla Firefox to view.
 Here are the specifications

 - The page that the lightbox lives on should be 2000px tall.
 (Again, save some time and just make it 2000px of whitespace.)